-BP PLC is considering an investment of $15 billion over a 10-year period for the full-field development of its Block 61 tight gas fields in Oman, according to a senior executive of the firm.
+BP PLC is considering an investment of $15 billion over a 10-year period for full-field development of two low-permeability gas fields in Oman Block 61 in the Ghaba salt basin, said a senior executive of the firm.

-“We are proposing for the full field development of a gas processing plant with a capacity to process 1.2 bcfd, which will need 330 wells, and about 600 km of gathering system to connect all those wells,” Evans said.
+For Khazzan and Makarem, Evans said, "We are proposing for the full-field development of a gas processing plant with a capacity to process 1.2 bcfd, which will need 330 wells, and about 600 km of gathering system to connect all those wells," Evans said.

-“We have not yet reached an agreement with the government,” Evan said, adding that, “We have to submit a field development plan to the government, which we plan to do early next year.”
+"We have not yet reached an agreement with the government," he said, adding that, "We have to submit a field development plan to the government, which we plan to do early next year."

 If everything goes well, the first production of gas on commercial basis from the field is expected in late 2016 or early 2017.
 "We need 60 wells to start commercial production and thereafter, we will drill 20 wells every year for 10 years," Evans said.